-To opt out of our program that automatically prepares mail-order refills, please contact us by calling Pharmacy Member Services, or by calling Geisinger mail order pharmacy at 1-844-878-5562.
+To opt out of our program that automatically prepares mail-order refills, please contact us by calling the Geisinger Mail Order Pharmacy at 1-844-878-5562 or Pharmacy Member Services at 1-800-988-4861.

 If you receive a refill automatically by mail that you do not want, you may be eligible for a refund.